i11g/Appium-Tests/README.md

 * [License](#license)

 ## General Information
-This project shows how to develop testing solutions using Appium Inspector and Android Studio and Playwright for different web applications.
+This repo shows how to develop testing solutions using Appium Inspector and Android Studio for different web applications.

 ## Technologies Used
 - Appium Inspector, Android Studio